 OZONATION … A SHORT LESSON

-Ozone has been used for more than 100 years to purify water by oxidizing minerals such as iron, manganese and hydrogen sulfide and destroying bacteria, virus and cysts.
+Ozone has been used for more than 100 years to purify water by oxidizing minerals such as iron, manganese, and hydrogen sulfide and destroying bacteria, viruses, and cysts.
 It is more than 3,000 times faster than chlorine and is the most powerful microbiocide commonly available for water treatment.
-It is used for treating potable water, well water, industrial and commercial process water, wastewater, cooling tanks and holding tanks.
-Ozone’s primary treatment utility includes elimination of microbiological, mineral and chemical contamination as well as taste and odor.
+It is used for treating potable water, well water, industrial and commercial process water, wastewater, cooling tanks, and holding tanks.
+Ozone’s primary treatment utility includes the elimination of microbiological, mineral, and chemical contamination as well as taste and odor.

 Since the early 1900′s, ozone has been the primary disinfectant in European municipal water treatment.
 As in the US, much of the supply of city water in Europe is from surface sources.
 Because chlorine produces proven carcinogenic disinfection by-products called trihalomethanes (THM’s) when it reacts with organic substances common to surface water sources, ozone has been the treatment of choice in a rapidly growing number of US cities.
 Los Angeles, for example, installed the largest ozone water treatment plant in the world (600 million gallons per day) in the early ’90′s.
 Other large cities, including New York, and some 2,000 other US communities, utilize ozone for primary disinfection.

 The recent adoption of the Surface Treatment Rules by the United States Environmental Protection Agency places strict limits on disinfecting by-products (DPB’s), including THM’s.
 Because ozone products have fewer DPB’s the EPA, along with the American Water Works Association, has emphasized the use of the ozone as a highly desirable water treatment alternative for small communities as well as large.